MikeAT/libcloud/docs/dns/drivers/rcodezero.rst

 Instantiating the driver
 ------------------------

-To instantiate the driver you need to pass the API key, hostname, and webserver HTTP port to the driver constructor as shown below.
+Log into https://my.rcodezero.at/ and get your API key.
+Pass the API key, hostname and port to the driver constructor as shown below.

 .. literalinclude:: /examples/dns/rcodezero/instantiate_driver.py
    :language: python